jpata/ai-course/markdown/module4_pt1_object_detection.md

     raise Exception("Bird class not found in one of the models")

-print("Generating scores for ROC curve...") for name in tqdm.tqdm(unique_common_names):
+print("Generating scores for ROC curve...")
+# Use tqdm to show a progress bar while iterating through classes
+for name in tqdm.tqdm(unique_common_names):
     # Using a larger sample for a more robust curve
     sample_images = ena24_df[ena24_df['common_name'] == name].head(20)